sr66139p/CIT-231-Term-Project/README.md

 # CIT-231-Term-Project
-This is the repository for our website, a rewrite of Paces website, for CIT 231
+This is the repository for our website, a partial rewrite of Paces website, for CIT 231